limrun-inc/ios-preview-action/README.md

 3. Add it as `LIMRUN_API_KEY` in your repo's Settings > Secrets and variables > Actions
 4. Add the preview step to your existing CI workflow (see examples above)
 5. Invite reviewers to your Limrun organization

-## What it does

-**On PR open or new commits:** creates a temporary Xcode instance, syncs the project, builds it remotely, uploads the produced asset, and posts a comment with a preview link.
-Reviewers click the link, sign into Limrun, and get a live interactive simulator in the browser.

-**On PR close:** deletes the asset and updates the comment.

 ## Inputs